fermarsan/aixt/README.md

 }
 ```

 The function names have been wrapped from the original ones on _NXC_.
-The complete list of these equivalences is in [NXT.toml](ports/setup/NXT.toml) file.
+The complete list of these equivalences is in [NXT.toml](ports/setup/NXT.toml) file in the dictionary named `aliases`.

 ## Editor/IDE